MolecularAI/Lib-INVENT-dataset/README.txt

-Data preparation and handling for the Library Design project
+Data preparation and handling for the Lib-INVENT project
 ========================================================================================================================
 This repository holds the code used for preprocessing and data analysis in the Lib-INVENT project.
 The code is organised in two main folders: